leondutoit/pg-need-to-know/notes.md

 - make a presentation, with visual representations of the model

 ## IP
-- add informational views in http api overview, with explanations
 - RLS policy to only allow data_owners to insert into tables, update model
+- expose audit logs to data owners and admin via RLS and a view
+- add tests for audit log table
+- describe audit log table in readme

 ## Done
 - review query build statements and input sanitsation - see: https://www.postgresql.org/docs/9.6/static/plpgsql-statements.html